-On January 29, 2015, the Company and certain of its subsidiaries (each a "Subsidiary") entered into a series of Agreements including a Fortress Securities Agreement and a Subscription Agreement with DBD, an affiliate of Fortress, under which the Company sold to the purchasers: (i) \$15,000,000 original principal amount of Senior Secured Notes ("Fortress Notes"), (ii) a right to receive a portion of certain proceeds from monetization net revenues received by the Company (after receipt by the Company of \$15,000,000 of monetization net revenues received by the Company (after receipt by the Company of \$15,000,000 of monetization net revenues and repayment of the Fortress Notes), (the "Revenue Stream"), (iii) a five-year Fortress Warrant to purchase 100,000 shares of the Company's Common Stock exercisable at \$7.44 per share, subject to adjustment; and (iv) 134,409 shares of the Company's Common Stock.
-Under the Fortress Purchase Agreement, the Company has the right to require the purchasers to purchase an additional \$5,000,000 of Notes (which will increase proportionately the Revenue Stream), subject to the achievement of certain milestones, and further contemplates that Fortress may, but is not obligated to, fund up to an additional \$30,000,000, on equivalent economic terms.
+On January 29, 2015, the Company and certain of its subsidiaries (each a "Subsidiary") entered into a series of agreements including a Fortress Securities Agreement and a Subscription Agreement with DBD, an affiliate of Fortress, under which the Company sold to the purchasers: (i) \$15,000,000 original principal amount of Senior Secured Notes ("Fortress Notes"), (ii) a right to receive a portion of certain proceeds from monetization net revenues received by the Company (after receipt by the Company of \$15,000,000 of monetization net revenues and repayment of the Fortress Notes), (the "Revenue Stream"), (iii) a five-year warrant (the "Fortress Warrant") to purchase 100,000 shares of the Company's Common Stock exercisable at \$7.44 per share, subject to adjustment; and (iv) 134,409 shares of the Company's Common Stock.
+Under the Fortress Notes (which will increase proportionately the Revenue Stream), subject to the achievement of certain milestones, and further contemplates that Fortress may, but is not obligated to, fund up to an additional \$30,000,000, on equivalent economic terms.
 The Company may use the proceeds to finance the monetization of its existing assets, provide further expansion capital for new acquisitions, to repay existing debt (including without limitation, the Company's 11% convertible notes issued October 9, 2013 and for general working capital and corporate purposes.

-Pursuant to the Purchase Agreement entered into on January 29, 2015, the Company issued to Fortress a Note in the original principal amount of \$15,000,000 (the "Initial Note").
+Pursuant to the Fortress Securities Purchase Agreement entered into on January 29, 2015, the Company issued to Fortress a Note in the original principal amount of \$15,000,000 (the "Initial Note").
 The Initial Note matures on July 29, 2018.
-If any additional Notes are issued pursuant to the Fortress Securities Purchase Agreement, the maturity date of such additional Fortress Notes shall be 42 months after issuance.
+If any additional Fortress Notes are issued pursuant to the Fortress Securities Purchase Agreement, the maturity date of such additional Fortress Notes shall be 42 months after issuance.
 The unpaid principal amount of the Initial Note (including any PIK Interest, as defined below) shall bear cash interest at a rate equal to LIBOR plus 9.75% per annum; provided that upon and during the continuance of an Event of Default (as defined in the Fortress Securities Purchase Agreement), the interest rate shall increase by an additional 2% per annum.
-As of March 31, 2016, the twelve-month LIBOR USD rate was 1.21040%.
+As of September 30, 2016, the twelve-month LIBOR USD rate was 1.55%.
 Interest on the Initial Note shall be paid on the last business day of each calendar month (the "Interest Payment Date"), commencing January 31, 2015.
-Interest shall be paid in cash except that 2.75% per annum of the interest, effective as of the applicable Interest Payment Date ("PIK Interest").
+Interest shall be paid in cash except that 2.75% per annum of the interest due on each Interest Payment Date shall be paid-in-kind, by increasing the principal amount of the Fortress Notes by the amount of such interest, effective as of the applicable Interest Payment Date ("PIK Interest").
 PIK Interest shall be treated as added principal of the Initial Note for all purposes, including interest accrual and the calculation of any prepayment premium.

-The Fortress Securities Purchase Agreement contains certain customary events of default, and also contains certain covenants including a requirement that the Company maintain minimum liquidity of \$1,000,000 in unrestricted cash and cash equivalents and that the Company shall have Monetization Revenues (as defined in the Fortress Purchase Agreement) for each of the four fiscal quarters commencing December 31, 2014 of at least \$15,000,000.
+The Fortress Securities Purchase Agreement contains certain customary events of default, and also contains certain covenants including a requirement that the Company maintain minimum liquidity of \$1,000,000 in unrestricted cash and cash equivalents and that the Company shall have Monetization Revenues (as defined in the Fortress Securities Purchase Agreement) for each of the four fiscal quarters commencing December 31, 2014 of at least \$15,000,000.